-If your plan has a rollover, you may move $550 of unused FSA funds to the following plan year.
+If your 2023 HealthCare or Limited Purpose FSA plan has a rollover, you may move up to $610 of unused funds to the following plan year.

 The rollover doesn’t affect the following plan year’s maximum contribution amount.
 You can still contribute up to the annual limit allowed, even if you roll over funds.
 Your entire annual contribution is still available at the beginning of the plan year.

 Run-out periods are not impacted by the rollover.